Financial Support Options for 19+ Learners

 What Will I Get?

-Any award will be based on the number of childcare hours needed up to the value of £2,000.
+Your award will be based on the number of children needing childcare and the number of hours you will be attending the college.

 Am I Eligible?

-Students with an approved education and health care plan, who are aged 25 or under on the 31st August 2020 are eligible for the 16-18 bursary.
+Students with an approved education, health and care plan, who are aged 24 and under on the 31st August in the first year of their study programme are eligible to apply for the 16-18 bursary.

 This means that:- No course fees will be payable (With the exception of non-essential trips).